pearcej/cppds/_sources/LinearBasic/BalancedSymbolsGeneralCase.rst

        main()

 .. clickablearea:: stackclick
-    :question: Using the program above, click on the line of code that adds an open parentheses to the stack.
+    :question: Using the program below, click on the line of code that adds an open parenthesis to the stack.
     :iscode:
     :feedback: Remember that the function to do this would be the push function.